lane-webperformance/legion-instrument/README.md

 instrument.return.timeout(value, sample\_data)
 ----------------------------------------------

-As instrument.return, but documents a timeout condition, (which is treated as separate from a success or failure).
+As instrument.return, but will be recorded as a timeout condition, (which is treated as separate from a success or failure).

 Use of this mechanism is optional.